 Trust Assessment

 SkillShield's automated analysis identified 1 finding: 0 critical, 1 high, 0 medium, and 0 low severity.
-Key findings include Potential Command Injection via Unsanitized User Input to CLI.
+Key findings include Potential Command Injection via Unsanitized User Input in CLI Arguments.

 Layer Breakdown